What is the point of the Oxford comma?

 The Oxford comma comes right after eraser.
 Use of the Oxford comma is stylistic, meaning that some style guides demand its use while others don’t.
 Unless you’re writing for a particular publication or drafting an essay for school, whether or not you use the Oxford comma is generally up to you.

-READ ALSO: How do you make a winning bid?
+READ ALSO: How do you populate a DataFrame with a for loop?

 Why do people love the Oxford comma?